The department is committed to supporting not-for-profit

 representative is in attendance as the nominated representative for the

-within normal business hours 8.30am to 4.30pm Monday to Friday.
-Training
+All after-hour booking enquiries for the Training and Conference Room must be made within normal business hours 8.30am to 4.30pm Monday to Friday.

 DLGSC staff making after-hour bookings